Bacao Rhythm & Steel Band

 Bacao Rhythm & Steel Band is a German funk music ensemble founded by members of the Mighty Mocambos.

 History

-Bandleader Björn Wagner played in funk group The Mocambos and lived in Trinidad and Tobago for a time, where he studied steel drums and had one custom made.
-The group released its first 7" single, consisting of two covers of songs by The Meters, in 2007.
-Shortly after this they followed up with another 7" single, a cover of the 50 Cent hit "P.I.M.P.".
-Several more 7" records were released in the mid-2010s.
+Bandleader Björn Wagner played in funk group The Mighty Mocambos and lived in Trinidad and Tobago for a time, where he studied steel drums and had one custom made.
+The group released its first 7-inch single, consisting of two covers of songs by The Meters, in 2007.
+Shortly after this they followed up with another 7-inch single, a cover of the 50 Cent hit "P.I.M.P.".
+Several more 7-inch records were released in the mid-2010s.
 Some of these singles were collected on the group's first full-length, 55, which was released by the Brooklyn label Big Crown in 2016.
 The album included several new originals as well as the cover of "P.I.M.P." and covers of John Holt's "Police in Helicopter", Dennis Coffey's "Scorpio", Faith Evans's "Love Like This", and Cat Stevens's "Was Dog a Doughnut".